RossMeikleham/PlutoBoy/README.md

 # TODO
     - Setup shared folders so saves and ROMS can be accessed via iCloud instead of compiling in the ROMs at build time.

+## watchOS
+### Required:
+- XCode 12

+### How To Build + Run
+- In Xcode remove "test_rom.gb" and "test_rom.png" and add your rom files to the project in the same location, either with the extension of ".gb" or ".gbc".
+For each rom you can also optionally add a png image of the name <rom_name>.png for the image to show up in the rom selection when running the app.
+- In XCode select the build target (either simulator or plugged in device).
+If using an actual device you will need to setup the codesigning options to point to a free or paid for developer account.
+Then click run.

+# TODO
+    - Setup shared folders so saves and ROMS can be accessed via iCloud instead of compiling in the ROMs at build time.
+    - Fix sound, I made the mistake of attempting to use AudioKit which isn't fit for the purpose of outputting sound samples at the rate emulation expects which causes pretty bad stuttering.
+Need to convert to using CoreAudio like SDL does on macOS and iOS platforms.

 ## Web Assembly